Knoero/Knoero.github.io/_pages/Researches.md

 **Aug 2021 - Present**		**Graduate research program of Mechanical Engineering at Purdue University**

 - **Goal**: Obtain precise descriptions with parameters from hand-sketches and then optimize these parameters for design objectives.
-- **Supervisor**:  *[Karthik Ramani](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=12331)*, Donald W. Feddersen Distinguished Professor in Mechanical Engineering, Professor of Electrical and Computer Engineering, Professor of Educational Studies, College of Education (by courtesy)
+- **Supervisor**:  *[Karthik Ramani](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=12331)*, Donald W. Feddersen Distinguished Professor in Mechanical Engineering, Professor of Electrical and Computer Engineering, Professor of Educational Studies, College of Education (by courtesy) at Purdue University.
 - **Main Tools**: Python
 - **Responsibilities**
   - Implement B-spline fitting for free curves, including resampling and determining orders of the curves based on input sketches.